 Processing the death of a loved one can bring some big feelings about your own future.
 If your search has inspired you to buy a life insurance policy of your own, check out no-medical exam term life insurance.

 With Bestow, rates start from just $11 per month, and if approved, you can purchase up to $1.5 million in coverage to help provide your loved ones with a little financial cushion should you pass away.
 Start with a free quote and apply online in minutes.
-Everyone gets a same-day decision.
+Most get a same-day decision.
 Once approved, you can name your policy’s beneficiary and tell them your life is covered.